1005 N. Marion St.

 Administrative Order No. 2016-010 PA/PI-CIR explains the procedural rules for violations of probation for felony probation or community control.
 The administrative order was signed on March 1, 2016.

-The administrative order was enacted to specify the types of violations of probation that are to be reported by a technical violation letter or Notice to Appear in accordance with section 948.06, Florida Statutes, and to direct that these violations be submitted to the judge assigned to section Q or the assigned section judge.
+The administrative order was enacted to specify the types of violations of probation that are to be reported by a technical violation letter or Notice to Appear under section 948.06, Florida Statutes, and to direct that these violations be submitted to the judge assigned to section Q or the assigned section judge.

-The order explains the rules needed to ensure that technical notification letters and Notices to Appear are to be submitted to the assigned section judge, and in accordance with Article V, section 2, Florida Constitution, Rule of Judicial Administration 2.215, and section 43.26, Florida Statutes.
+The order explains the rules needed to ensure that technical notification letters and Notices to Appear are to be submitted to the assigned section judge and under Article V, section 2, Florida Constitution, Rule of Judicial Administration 2.215, and section 43.26, Florida Statutes.

-The rules are slightly different for misdemeanor violation of probation cases in Pasco County, FL.
+The rules differ slightly for misdemeanor violation of probation cases in Pasco County, FL.

 Violation of Community Control in Pasco County, Florida

-Under Section 948.001(3), F.S., the term “community control” is defined as a form of intensive, supervised custody in the community, including surveillance on weekends and holidays, administered by officers with restricted caseloads.
+Under Section 948.001(3), F.S., “community control” is a form of intensive, supervised custody in the community, including surveillance on weekends and holidays, administered by officers with restricted caseloads.

 The Technical Notification Letter after a Probation Violation